Countryside Skills with Ranger Training NQ Level 5

 - Industry Training Awards as above

-- Essential skills: Communication and Information Technology
+- Core skills: Communication and ICT

 A work placement with a landowner/conservation organisation is required as part of this course.